 Mary as Model

-In his writings, De La Salle shows admiration a d a special love for Mary as a model for life.
+In his writings, De La Salle shows admiration and a special love for Mary as a model for life.
 Mary provides a best examples for the Brothers of union with God, consecration and apostolic commitment.

 Shared Spirituality and Charism